 About Upstate Circle of Friends

-Upstate Circle of Friends was founded in May 2006 by President and CEO, Ms. Deloris Summers, have always had to rely on family members to help with their special needs son, Aaron.
+Upstate Circle Of friends was founded in May 2006 by the President and CEO, Ms. Deloris Barksdale, have always had to rely on family members to help with their special needs son, Aaron.
 In April 2006, she was challenged with finding someone to care for him during the summer.
 It was at that time, she decided to start a summer program for special needs children.
 Consequently, she resigned her position from the Greenville County School District and established Upstate Circle of Friends.
 During that summer five special needs children were served.

-In February 2007, George Singleton, Vice President and COO of Upstate Circle Of friends partnered with Ms. Summers and continued to strengthen and assist with additional enrichment and funding resources that focus on the adult and youth programs of UCF.
+In February 2007, George Singleton, Vice President and COO of Upstate Circle Of friends partnered with Ms Barksdale and continued to strengthen and assist with additional enrichment and funding resources that focus on the Adult and youth programs of UCF.

 In the summer of 2008, UCF enrolled 130 youth.
 Twenty special needs children were served, and 110 at-risk youth were served.
 In 2009, the summer program enrolled 220 students.
 Because of the statewide budget cuts, the enrollment decreased to18 special needs students.
 Having no other programs in Greenville County like this, parents with special needs children have had to previously give up their careers to stay home and care for their children.
 UCF brings hope to these families by helping with economic hardships that accompany single parent/special needs responsibilities.